linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 # Federal Agricultural Mortgage Corporation

 The Federal Agricultural Mortgage Corporation ("Farmer Mac") issues discount notes with maturities that range from overnight to 365 days and are offered on a continuous basis.
 Farmer Mac discount notes are available with cash-, regular-, and skip-day settlement dates.
 Exhibit 6.8 presents a Bloomberg DES (Security Description) for a Farmer Mac discount note that was issued on October 24, 2000 and matures on October 24, 2001.
 The maturity for Farmer Mac discount notes will always fall on a business day.
-As can be seen in the "ISSUE SIZE" box in bottom center of the screen, the minimum face value is  $1,000 with additional increments of$ 1,000 thereafter.
+As can be seen in the "ISSUE SIZE" box in bottom center of the screen, the minimum face value is  \$1,000 with additional increments of\$ 1,000 thereafter.

 Exhibit 6.9 is a Bloomberg YA (Yield Analysis) screen for the same Farmer Mac discount note.
-From this screen, we see that the discount yield is  $2.28516\%$  that corresponds to a price of 99.784179 (per $100 of face value) with settlement on September 20, 2001.
-From the "CASH-FLOW ANALYSIS" box on the right-hand side of the screen, it can be seen that an investor can purchase a $1 million face value package of notes that mature on October 24, 2001 for $997,841.79.
-The interest income of $2,158.21 is fully taxable at the federal, state, and local levels.
+From this screen, we see that the discount yield is  $2.28516\%$  that corresponds to a price of 99.784179 (per \$100 of face value) with settlement on September 20, 2001.
+From the "CASH-FLOW ANALYSIS" box on the right-hand side of the screen, it can be seen that an investor can purchase a \$1 million face value package of notes that mature on October 24, 2001 for \$997,841.79.
+The interest income of \$2,158.21 is fully taxable at the federal, state, and local levels.

 # Student Loan Marketing Association